thecrazydiamond/frontend-tech-test/README.md

 ## Time Limit

-Please try and limit yourself to two hours on this test.
+Please try and limit yourself to three hours on this test.
 We want to see what you can do in a short period of time and what you are comfortable with.
 We are not looking to see how many hours you are willing to put in.

 If you run out of time but there are other things you would have liked to implement, make a note of these to discuss with us, or let us know via the `readme.md` of your project.